Search This Blog

 That bridge is the bridge you see today in Marlow.

-In 1833 Thomas and his son occupied parts of the same building in the High Street.
-Here is the site today:
+In 1833 Thomas and his son lived parts of the same building in the High Street, shown below as it is today.
+Their builders yard, workshops and offices were a little further along the High Street in buildings demolished in 1969.

 Thomas Senior's part in that year had an annual value of £14 and consisted of his part of the house, a storeroom, lofts, yard and garden.
 His son's property consisted of his part of the house, and a garden with a total value of £11.
 There was only one entrance doorway for the premises.
 This fact when revealed to investigators in the 1840s would lose Thomas Junior his vote in elections as a separate householder even though his part of the property was valuable enough to qualify him otherwise.
 Thomas did not marry and always lived in the family home.